 But while most of those states simply require Medigap insurers to offer at least some plans to any Medicare beneficiary under the age of 65, Massachusetts law notes that Medigap insurers are not required to offer coverage to people who are eligible for Medicare due to having end-stage renal disease.

-Disabled Medicare beneficiaries have the option to enroll in a Medicare Advantage plan instead of Original Medicare, as long as they don’t have kidney failure.
-Medicare Advantage plans are otherwise available to anyone who is eligible for Medicare, and the premiums are not higher for those under 65.
-But as noted above, Advantage plans have more limited provider networks than Original Medicare, and total out-of-pocket costs can be as high as $6,700 per year for in-network care, plus the out-of-pocket cost of prescription drugs.
+Disabled Medicare beneficiaries have the option to enroll in a Medicare Advantage plan instead of Original Medicare, and as of 2021, this includes people with kidney failure, who were barred from enrolling in most Medicare Advantage plans prior to 2021.
+Medicare Advantage premiums are not higher for those under 65.
+But as noted above, Advantage plans have more limited provider networks than Original Medicare, and total out-of-pocket costs can be as high as $7,550 per year for in-network care in 2021, plus the out-of-pocket cost of prescription drugs.

-Medicare Part D in Massachusetts
+Massachusetts Medicare Part D

 Original Medicare does not provide coverage for outpatient prescription drugs.
 More than half of Original Medicare beneficiaries nationwide have supplemental coverage via an employer-sponsored plan (from a current or former employer or spouse’s employer) or Medicaid, and these plans often include prescription coverage.

-But Medicare beneficiaries who do not have drug coverage through Medicaid or an employer-sponsored plan need Medicare Part D in order to have coverage for prescriptions.
-Part D can be purchased as a stand-alone plan, or obtained as part of a Medicare Advantage plan that has integrated Part D coverage.
-Part D was created under the Medicare Modernization Act of 2003, which was signed into law by President George W. Bush.
+But Medicare beneficiaries who do not have drug coverage through Medicaid or an employer-sponsored plan need Medicare Part D enrollment in order to have coverage for prescriptions.
+Medicare Part D plans can be purchased as a stand-alone plan, or obtained as part of a Medicare Advantage plan that has integrated Part D coverage.
+Medicare Part D was created under the Medicare Modernization Act of 2003, which was signed into law by President George W. Bush.

 Medicare spending in Massachusetts